Aston University: 2000 to present

 Aston University hosted the British Science Festival in September 2010, said to be Europe's largest public science event.

 Since May 2011, Sir John Sunderland has been the Chancellor of Aston University.

 The university is a lead sponsor of Aston University Engineering Academy, a university technical college (UTC) which opened in September 2012.
 The UTC is for students aged 14 to 19 wishing to pursue further study and careers in engineering, and is located at the edge of the Aston University campus.

 In October 2014, Aston announced plans to launch Aston Medical School in October 2015.
 The university also announced a £35 million cash injection for a major upgrade of the campus, including a new £19 million revamp of Aston Business School and improvement work to the Aston Institute of Photonic Technologies and the School of Languages and Social Sciences.

 In February 2017, Aston University launched its online programme website.
 Four of their MSc programmes are offered 100% online to students in the UK and worldwide, including the Aston Business School's MBA.

 In July 2017, Aston became the first University in the UK to have degree apprenticeship graduates.
 Aston began working in close partnership with Capgemini, to create the first degree apprenticeship: Digital and Technology Solutions in 2012.

 In 2021, the university announced plans to close its Department of History, Languages and Translation, focusing instead on health, engineering, and business.
 This decision led to protests from members of the university, as well as humanities scholars broadly.
 Professional groups, including the Royal Historical Society and the American Historical Association, condemned the move, and public figures, including Sir Keith Burnett and Shadow Education Secretary Kate Green criticised the university leadership.
-Facing public opposition and protests from staff and students, university officials reversed their position and agreed to save the History programme.
-Although cuts to language instruction would continue.
+Facing public opposition and protests from staff and students, university officials reversed their position and agreed to save the History programme, although cuts to language instruction would continue.

+In 2024, a planning application was submitted to Birmingham City Council for the demolition of the south wing of the main building.
+In an attempt to "blur the boundaries between campus and city", remarking the wing was a "poor-quality extension to the original 1950's building", plans have been proposed to demolish the south wing, to rebuild the original south-facing main entrance facade, shorten Aston Street, and provide more green space and footpaths.